 Despite the change of ownership, Sohmer and Co., is still one of the leading piano brands in the world.
 The brand maintains the legacy set by the founder as well as those who painstakingly manufactured the piano lines since the day it was founded.

 All the hard work and creative thinking of the Sohmer family is still being carried on by the new stick holders and manufacturers.

-Sohmer & Co. was founded by Hugo Sohmer with his partnership with Joseph Kuder in 1872.
+Sohmer and Company was founded by Hugo Sohmer with his partnership with Joseph Kuder in 1872.
 They first manufactured and sold their pianos Marschall & Mittauer's former address, after seven years, in 1879 they expanded their factory and in 1883, they moved to an all new warehouse which used to be the factory formerly the factory of reed organ manufacturers Carhart & Needham.

 In 1876, they advertised their grand and upright pianos and won the First Medal of Merit, as well as the Diploma of Honor at the Centennial International Exhibition in Philadelphia.
 In 1881 and 1882 they also advertised their pianos that won first prizes in Montreal.

 In 1913, Harry J. Sohmer took over the company and turned it into incorporation in the year 1940.
 He was succeeded by his sons, Harry J. Sohmer, Jr., President, and Robert H. Sohmer, Secretary and treasurer in 1971.
 In 1982, the Sohmer brothers sold the rights and assets of the company to Pratt, Read & Co., then, the largest American manufacturer of piano actions and keyboards, and moved to their facilities in Ivoryton, Connecticut.

 Trademark Models and Patented Designs